-With the increase in severe storms across Canada in recent years, homeowners, renters and landlords in Lacombe know that they need to start thinking about flood insurance.
-It’s no secret either that severe weather is extremely costly; in fact, water and wind damage account for half of all property claims in Canada, and extreme conditions have cost Canadians almost $10 billion in insurance claims since 1998.
+The number of severe storms in Canada has risen dramatically in recent years, which means homeowners, renters and landlords in Lacombe are more aware about flood insurance than ever before.
+Half of all property claims are now attributed to water and wind damage from extreme weather, costing Canadians nearly $10 billion in insurance claims since 1998.
 Find out how Comprehensive Water coverage from The Co-operators can protect your biggest investment against the effects of Alberta's worst weather.

-Flood damage can cost homeowners thousands of dollars to repair, but our flood damage insurance is affordably priced.
-Yet that's not the only thing that sets us apart.
-With our network of advisors in Alberta and beyond, you can expect exceptional service and expert advice about flood insurance coverage.
+It’s possible for homeowners to be stuck with a bill in the thousands for flood damage repair, which is why we provide affordable flood damage insurance.
+But that’s not the only thing we have to offer.
+Our network of expert advisors throughout Lacombe are always prepared to provide exceptional customer service and advice on your flood damage insurance.
 After all, this type of insurance is relatively new to Canada, so you need to know more than just the price on the quote.
 Work with us and find out why we've thrived as a co-operative for more than 70 years—always putting our members and communities first.

 Canada was one of the only developed nations without flooding insurance until recently.
-This gap in coverage was especially apparent in 2013, when Canada experienced its worst-ever year for weather-related damage.
-We're proud to offer a solution with our new Comprehensive Water coverage for clients in cities across Alberta, including Lacombe.
-You can also get a free online assessment to find out the level of risk to your home.
+This gap in coverage was all too clear in 2013, which remains one of the country's most destructive and costly years in terms of weather-related damage.
+We are happy to provide a solution with our new Comprehensive Water coverage, which is offered to clients throughout the province of Alberta, including in Lacombe.
+Take our free online assessment now to find out how high your home’s water risk is.

 As a responsible corporate citizen, we believe in balancing our economic, environmental and social priorities.
 In fact,